johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-21-bicep-lint-azure-pipelines-github-actions/index.md

 ## Summary

 That's it!
 We've seen how to lint Bicep in Azure Pipelines and GitHub Actions.
 We've seen how to surface the results in the scans and tests parts of Azure Pipelines and in GitHub.
 We've seen how to do it with the Azure CLI and the Bicep CLI.
 And we've seen how to do it with warnings and errors.
 Hopefully this will help you to ensure that your Bicep files conform to best practices.

+Many thanks to Anthony Martin for his help, which laid the groundwork for much of what we explored in this post.